 4. The President may select the remaining members of the committee at his or her discretion.

 5. Committee members serve at the pleasure of the President.
 Provided that the above requirements are met, the President may replace members at his or her discretion.

 Responsibilities of the Committee

-The Committee will meet at least five times per year.
 The Committee will review current campus security policies and procedures, and make recommendations for their improvement.
 It shall specifically review current policies and procedures for:

 1. Educating the College community, including security personnel and those persons who advise or supervise students and security personnel, about sexual assault, domestic violence, stalking prevention, applicable laws, ordinances and regulations, and the penalties for commission of those offenses pursuant to New York State Education Law §6432.

 2. Educating the College community about personal safety and crime prevention.